 Entities holding NPDES permits may incur costs to comply with discharge limits that reflect revised TMDL wasteload allocations.
-Individual permit holders include two agencies, nine local governments, six special districts, and three private businesses.
-General permit holders include two agencies, 14 local governments, six special districts, one utility, and 71 private businesses.
+Individual permit holders with potential impacts to temperature in the Rogue River Basin include six agencies, eight local governments, two special districts, and six private businesses.
+General permit holders with potential temperature impacts include two agencies, seven local governments, one special district, five utilities, and two private businesses.
 These entities may need to invest in capital improvements, operational changes, or additional monitoring to achieve compliance.
-Some permit holders have no additional nonpoint source responsibilities and are required only to meet their NPDES limits.
+Some permit holders have no additional nonpoint source responsibilities and are required only to meet their current NPDES permit limits.

 The WQMP identifies funding resources available to support entities in meeting TMDL allocations, surrogate measure targets, and other WQMP implementation requirements.
 Resources include state and federal grants (such as the [Oregon Watershed Enhancement Board](#) and Clean Water Act Section 319 nonpoint source implementation grants) and Clean Water State Revolving Fund loans, which may include principal forgiveness for public entities.
-Additional resources are listed on [DEQ's Water Quality Funding Resource webpage](#) and [EPA's watershed protection and financing guidance pages](#).
+Additional resources are listed on [DEQ's Water Quality Funding Resource webpage](#) and [EPA's watershed protection](#) and [financing guidance pages](#).